 The floral array consists of several to many stalked composite flower heads in branched clusters atop the stem.

 The flowers have a central hemispherical disc, flattened on top, composed of 200 to 400 bisexual and fertile disc florets that have corolla tubes that are yellowish-green in the lower half and brownish-purple in the upper half.
 The tubes have five triangular lobes at the tip and the single style is branched at the tip.
-The five stamens surround the style.
+The five stamens surround the style, both of which are slightly exserted from the tube when the floret opens.
 The central disc is surrounded by 10 to 16 ray florets, neuter as to sex.
-These have yellow to yellow-orange rays that may reflex a bit near the tips but are seldom drooping.
+These have yellow to yellow-orange rays, 20–40 × 5–8 mm in size, that may reflex a bit near the tips but are seldom drooping.
 Around the outside of the flower head are 2 to 3 series of phyllaries (floral bracts) that are hairy and gland-dotted.
 They are narrowly lance shaped with pointed tips and spreading but not reflexed.

 Seed: Fertile disc florets produce a dry, dark, 4-angled cypsela, somewhat pyramid shaped, 2 to 3.5 mm long, that does not have any fluffy pappus.
 Dispersion is by scattering from the dry seed head.
 Seeds require at least 30 days of cold stratification for germination.